MoldyMacaroniX/dashword.net/_src/posts/top-1-geometry-dash-extreme-demon-the-apocalyptic-trilogy-finished-after-over-7-years.md

 title: Top 1 Geometry Dash Extreme Demon "The Apocalyptic Trilogy" Finished After Over 7 Years
 desc: The Apocalyptic Trilogy is an upcoming top 1 extreme demon set to be verified by Trick.
-After over 7 years of creating, APTeam has finally finished decorating it.
+After over 7 years of creating, the APTeam has finally finished decorating it.
 date: 2023-08-30T09:10:17.207Z
 tags:
   - news